A woman walking at the fortress of Ramnous, Greece.

 The rooms inside the fortress and a tree in a sunny day in Ramnous Archeological Site in Athens.

 From the fortress, you can see some of the remains of both of the original ports (now silted), the north and the south.
-The views are really magnificent.
+The views are magnificent.

 Friezes from Nemesis Temple, in the conservation area in Ramnous Archaeological Site in Athens.